Michelle Childs, a potential Supreme Court pick, recalls being ‘devastated’ at father’s gunshot death

 In 1966, his daughter Michelle was born.
 He divorced her mother, who worked as a personnel manager for Michigan Bell, when she was young, Michelle later said, and in 1970, joined the Detroit police department.
 He served there until what his obituary vaguely called his “untimely death” in August 1980, a few months after Michelle’s mother had moved the rest of the family to Columbia.
 The exact circumstances of his death are unclear.
 In addition to his daughter’s statement that he died of gunshot wounds, Clyburn said in an interview that “It was traumatic, I know from her that he was killed.”
 He said he has not discussed the circumstances of the death with Childs.

-Childs and other family members contacted for this story did not respond to request for comment.
+Childs and other family members contacted for this article did not respond to request for comment.

 Childs’s sudden departure from Detroit, and her father’s violent death, shaped her life, according to Clyburn.
 “With that kind of traumatic background, her mother moved out of Detroit because of the crime and everything else surrounding it,” Clyburn said.

-Jean Toal, a former chief justice of the South Carolina Supreme Court who has known Childs for decades, said in an interview that “Her mom was just so frightened about what life would be like up there that she moved to South Carolina.
+Jean Toal, a former chief justice of the South Carolina Supreme Court who has known Childs for decades, said in an interview: “Her mom was just so frightened about what life would be like up there that she moved to South Carolina.
 That turned out to be a very wonderful thing.”

 Childs entered middle school a decade after Columbia instituted a school desegregation plan modeled on a proposal from the Nixon administration.
 Her class was roughly half Black and half White, which remained the case through high school, according to classmate Dana Gordon.
 Gordon said Childs at the time never discussed her father’s death.